NERC-EDS/co-creation-toolkit/src/content/case-studies/integrated-environmental-data-platform.md

 ### 2. Real-World Analysis via LinkedIn

-Armed with a high level understanding of our taget users we tried a range of methods to find real world people that matched our conceptual personas, prioritising  previously unknown contacts without obvious connections through our existing networks.
+Armed with a high-level understanding of our taget users, we tried a range of methods to find real people that matched our conceptual personas, prioritising  previously unknown contacts without obvious connections through our existing networks.

 * We searched public profiles on various platforms but found most success in the professional profiles on LinkedIn
 * We collectively reviewed dozens of profiles, exploring named projects and publications